New rules help stock exchanges fight back against 'dark pools'

 These proved popular among investors who complain that when they execute a large order on a public exchange, other dealers can see what they are doing and so can move the price against them.
 In "dark pools," investors place buy or sell orders anonymously, and are matched up automatically.

-Following the market liberalisation, the LSE (LSE.L) has seen its share of European equities trading drop from a leading position of around 18 percent to 11.7 percent, according to Thomson Reuters EMSR data.
+Following the market liberalization, the LSE (LSE.L) has seen its share of European equities trading drop from a leading position of around 18 percent to 11.7 percent, according to Thomson Reuters EMSR data.

 Meanwhile, Chi-X Europe has captured 16.8 percent of the market, with 16.9 percent of that due to "dark" orders.